gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 #### Use the service broker
 Now you can use your service broker within the same space.
-For example you should see its services and plans via `cf marketplace` command.
+For example, you can now see its services and plans via the `cf marketplace` command.
 You can use the new services as regular [services](https://docs.cloudfoundry.org/devguide/services/) in Cloud Foundry.

-For example you can create a service instance via `cf create-service`.
+You can also create a service instance via `cf create-service`.
-Then you can bind it to your application via `cf bind-service`.
-After that the application will get the URL and the credentials for your service in the environment variable [VCAP_SERVICES](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html).
+Then you can bind it to your application via `cf bind-service`.<br/> After that the application gets the URL and the credentials for your service from the environment variable [VCAP_SERVICES](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html).
 You can see them via the `cf env` command.

 You can also create a service key (`cf create-service-key`) and print its content (`cf service-key`) to see the credentials to access the service instance.